-CICAD observes that Belize promotes legislation that provides for proportional legal sentencing for minor drug-related offences, in accordance with domestic law but does not have special courts for these offenses.
-Also, CICAD notes that the country does not promote legal reforms regarding proportional sentencing for minor drug-related offenses.
+CICAD observes that Antigua and Barbuda promotes legislation that provides for proportional legal sentencing for minor drug-related offences, in accordance with domestic law and has special courts for these offenses.
+Moreover, CICAD notes that the country does not promote legal reforms regarding proportional sentencing for minor drug-related offenses.